the-teachingRSE-project/competencies/competencies.md

   - competencies
   - curriculum design
   - teaching
+acknowledgements-before: ""
+acknowledgements-after: "
+We appreciate the comments and suggestions from Yves Vincent Grossmann, Wilhelm Hasselbring, and Bernhard Rumpe.
+"
 abstract: "
 The term Research Software Engineer, or RSE, emerged a little over 10 years ago as a way to represent